kwebio/kweb-docs/intro.rst

 * Bind DOM values directly to a value in your database and have them update in realtime

-* A statically typed HTML DSL allowing your IDE to immediately catch bugs that might otherwise only be caught at runtime
+* Statically typed HTML DSL - let your IDE catch bugs so you don't have to

 * Efficient server-side rendering, DOM caching, and instruction preloading

-* Can plugin to numerous back-end key/value stores and pub/sub platforms to facilitate unlimited scalability
+* Connect to almost any back-end key/value store and pub/sub service to facilitate unlimited scalability